AirmanKolberg/Budget-Bugger-IO/DesignDoc.md

 literally all of the money they could possibly spend before not having enough to cover a month's worth of bills (which is the goal of this app, to always keep you above one month's worth of expenses in spare cash outside of savings).

+Once we have the `new_assets` variable determined, Budget Bugger will then take the totality of the monthly bills due and divide them into days.